Excellent

 Unlike battery powered clippers, mains powered clippers offer unlimited clipping time with immediate power taking away the hassle of pre-charging batteries beforehand.
 They are the also the best choice for heavy-duty clippers when clipping livestock back-to-back such as shearing flocks of sheep, clipping store cattle or for large yards of horses.
 However, mains powered clippers do require some extra checks to ensure they remain in the best possible condition.

 It’s important to take the time before and after each use to check over the clipper and the power cable for signs of wear or damage.
+Watch our YouTube video guide here.
 Splits in the cable that go through to the electrical wires pose a safety risk.
 At the first sign of damage, send your clippers to our dedicated Masterclip workshop team who can properly investigate the damage and replace the cable if needed.
-We carry all spare parts for our clipper models for repairs to be carried out swiftly in-house.
-Regular clipper servicing, once a year will also allow for your clipper to be fully safety tested and thoroughly checked over for any potential issues to ensure they always working optimally.

 TOP TIPS FOR CABLE CARE